gotar1/COVID-19-Dashboard/README.md

 numbers and death percent and a gauge chart for recovery percent.
 All stats are average numbers per month from start of pandemic till January 2021.

+## Conclusion
+**Our analysis shows that:**

-Our analysis shows that, the death rate is going down despite increased new cases of infection.
+Death rate is going down despite increased new cases of infection.
 This could be attributed to medical professionals getting used to the virus and may be developing new protocols on how to treat COVID-19 patients and the effectiveness of different medications and medical procedures currently in use.

+All states failed to level the infection curve despite all measures taken.
+Even states with mandated shutdown and strict mask and social distancing procedures failed to level their curve.
+We may need to develope new procedures to deal with this virus and any similar future viral infections.